newjersey/navigator.business.nj.gov/content/src/licenses/cosmetology.md

 > **Once completed, you will have:**
 >
 > - A renewed cosmetology shop registration valid for two years.
 It will be mailed to your business mailing address on file.

-> **What if I don't renew my registration?**\
-> If you don't renew your registration 1 month after the expiration, your license will be suspended and you won't be able to legally run your business.
-You need to contact your licensing board for reinstatement procedures and associated fees.